ozx1812/QueryIdentifierAPI/README.md

 The user request will contain English text

 The server should decide whether the input text is a sentence, paragraph, question, or URL

+## designing

+- to be added...

+## problem solving

+- here the input text identification task is simple and compute intensive, can be solved using regex match